Music Program Entrance Requirements

 Music Theory Placement

-All incoming freshmen music majors/minors and transfer students will be evaluated for proper placement in music theory and aural skills courses.
-This evaluation must also occur before these students can register for private music lessons in voice, piano, organ, guitar, or other instruments.
-This evaluation will take place during New Patriot Orientation days each June and/or in August prior to registration for classes.
+All incoming first-year music majors/minors and transfer students will be evaluated for proper placement in music theory and aural skills courses.
+This evaluation will also occur before these students registers for private music lessons in voice, piano, guitar, or other instruments.
+This evaluation will take place as part of their Music Department Audition which is prior to registration for classes.
 The evaluation is used by the music faculty to determine the course of study most conducive to the student’s present level of understanding.
 Based on the evaluation results, students who are placed into MUSI 1300 (Fundamentals of Music) and/or MUSI 1100 (Introduction to Aural Skills) will need to successfully complete these courses before they can register for MUSI 1311 (Theory I) and/or MUSI 1111 (Aural Skills I).
 Transfer students who have taken theory and aural skills courses at other institutions may be encouraged to register for appropriate remedial courses upon matriculation at DBU.
 They will eventually be required to pass the Music Proficiency Exam (M.P.E.) at the end of either the freshman or sophomore years of study based on the specific music degree they are pursuing.

 Piano Placement Tests

-All entering first-year and transfer music majors and minors must meet with the Program Director of the keyboard division to determine the appropriate piano level assignment.
-This evaluation will take place during New Patriot Orientation days each June and/or in August prior to registration for classes.
-Results of the Music Theory Placement Exam will be considered in addition to a final piano placement decision.
+All entering first-year and transfer music majors and minors must be evaluated by the Program Director of the Keyboard Division to determine the appropriate course placement.
+This evaluation will take place as part of the Music Department Audition prior when the student registering for classes.
+Results of the Performance and/or Musicianship Portion of the Music Department Audition will be considered when determining keyboard course placement.

 All non-keyboard music majors must fulfill piano proficiency requirements as designated in their specific degree plans.
 These levels are based on cumulative skills development which should be completed prior to the junior year.
 Students must continue to enroll for applied piano instruction until this requirement is met.